-Well, not exactly.
-A simple search on google or browse through Facebook or flick through the news and it turned out that thousands of other people were investing in property too.
+But a simple search on google or browse through Facebook or flick through the news revealed that thousands of other people were just starting businesses, and thousands more had done so in the past.
 Who knew!?

-So I started talking to and asking questions of anybody and everybody I met who had been investing in property.
-It didn't mean I blindly accepted everything they said -- things change and people don't always keep up to date -- but it did mean that I could tap into their experience for lessons I could apply to my own property business.
+So I started talking to and asking questions of anybody and everybody I met who had started a business.
+It didn't mean I blindly accepted everything they said - things change and people don't always keep up to date - but it did mean that I could tap into their experience for lessons I could apply to my own.